TrinityCore/tc-wiki/database/335/characters/character_reputation.md

 &nbsp;

 ### faction
-The faction ID from Faction.dbc that the character has the given reputation in.
+The [Faction ID](/files/DBC/335/faction#id) that the character has the given reputation in.
 &nbsp;

 ### standing